Skip to content

 Context: server, location

 This directive enables proxying the WebSocket protocol.
-The client must make sure not to use HTTP/2.
+The client must use HTTP/1.1, not the other HTTP protocol versions.
 The default read and send timeouts are set to 60s and can be changed using the origin_read_timeout or origin_send_timeout directives.

 error_page permalink